-Last week I opened up the hive after the bees had been in there for 10 days.
+Last week I carried out a Top Bar Hive Inspection after the bees had been in there for 10 days.

 5 bars of comb that are larger on the west side of the hive and they have been favouring the entrance on that side of the front of the hive.

 It was a strange moment as I approached my first hive inspection, I was both apprehensive and excited.
 I was trying to remember everything I had learnt and used the Haynes Bee Manual to quickly have a read on spotting a queen, eggs and the basics.